How to Implement Web Scraping in R

 Collect Required Data

-Now we have the response from the listing page.
-Let’s collect the product URLs.
-To parse the HTML response, we will use the r-vest library.
+Now you have the response from the listing page.
+Collect the product URLs.
+To parse the HTML response, you can use the rvest library.

-As you can see in the above screenshot, the url to the product page is in the node ‘a’ having the class name woocommerce-LoopProduct-link woocommerce-loop-product__link.
-The node “a” comes under another node ‘li,’ so its XPATH can be written as//li/a[contains(@class, "product__link")].
+As you can see in the above screenshot, the URL to the product page is in the node ‘a’ having the class name woocommerce-LoopProduct-link woocommerce-loop-product link.
+The node “a” comes under another node ‘li,’ so its XPATH can be written as

-The url to the product is in the “href” attribute of that node.
-So we access the attribute value using r-vest as below:
+The URL to the product is in the “href” attribute of that node.
+So you access the attribute value using rvest as below:

 'href')

-Similarly, we can get the next page url from the next button in HTML.
+Similarly, you can get the next page URL from the next button in HTML.

-Since there are two results for the same xpath and we want to select the first result to get the next page URL from the ‘a’ node, we give the xpath inside a bracket () and index it.
-So the XPATH //a[@class="next page-numbers"] becomes (//a[@class="next page-numbers"])[1].
+Since there are two results for the same xpath and you want to select the first result to get the next page URL from the ‘a’ node, you should give the xpath inside a bracket () and index it.
+So the XPATH //a[@class=”next page-numbers“] becomes (//a[@class=”next page-numbers“])[1].

-Now we use the help of html_attr from the r-vest library to collect the data.
+Now use the help of html_attr from the rvest library to collect the data.

-Now we have all the product URLs and save them into a list.
-We paginate through the listing page and add the product URLs to the same list.
-Once all the paginations are done, we send the request to the product URLs using the httr library.
+Save all the product URLs that you have now into a list.
+Paginate through the listing page and add the product URLs to the same list.
+Once all the paginations are done, you send the request to the product URLs using the httr library.

-Now we have collected all product URLs.
-Let’s send the request to the product pages.
+Now that you have collected all product URLs, you can send the request to the product pages.

 Since there are many product URLs, and each request takes a few seconds to collect the response through the network, the code block will wait for the response to execute the remaining code, leading to a much greater execution time.

-To overcome this, we use the help of the parallel library.
+To overcome this, you can use the parallel library.
 It has a function called mclapply(), which takes a vector as its first argument; the second argument is a function.
 It also accepts the number of cores that need to be used.

-We assign the number of cores to be used to mc.cores params.
-Here scrape_page function will be called for each URL in the urls vector. mc.cores define the number of cores that need to be used for running the function block.
+Assign the number of cores to be used to the mc.cores params.
+Here, the scrape_page function will be called for each URL in the urls vector. mc.cores defines the number of cores that need to be used for running the function block.

 If mc.cores is not defined, it will run with the default number of cores available.
 If the assigned value of mc.cores is greater than the available number of cores, then it does not affect the processing.

-Now let’s collect the required data points’ Name, Description, price, stock, image url.
+Now collect the required data points’ Name, Description, Price, Stock, Image URL.

 Name

-From the image, we can see that the product’s name is inside node h1.
-Since no other h1 nodes are on the product page, we can simply call the XPATH //h1 to select that particular node.
+It is clear from the screenshot that the product’s name is inside node h1.
+Since no other h1 nodes are on the product page, you can simply call the XPATH //h1 to select that particular node.

-Since the text is inside the node, we use the following code
+Since the text is inside the node, you can use:

 There are two methods within the rvest library to extract text.
 Those are html_text2() and html_text().
 The html_text2() cleans and strips any unwanted white spaces between the selected string, whereas the html_text() returns the text as it is available on the website.